gassajor000/pn532pi/PN532/README.md

-## NFC library for Arduino
+## NFC library for Raspberry Pi

-This is an Arduino library for PN532 to use NFC technology.
+This is a Raspberry Pi library for PN532 to use NFC technology.
 It works with

 + [NFC Shield](http://goo.gl/Cac2OH)